danstafford/danstafford.github.io/docs/using-curl-for-testing-api-requests.md

-# Using Curl for Testing API Requests
+# Using curl for Testing API Requests

 Curl is a popular command line tool that is used by software engineers and web developers worldwide.
 Its main function is to transfer data to and from a server.
 This article provides a brief introduction to curl, an example REST API request, and